cywang117/apartment-sitting/README.md

 # Houseplants

-There are four categories of plants: succulents, plants in semi-hydro (with inorganic substrates of pon or leca and visible water reservoirs), plants in soil, and crops in the grow tent.
+There are five categories of plants: succulents, plants in semi-hydro (with inorganic substrates of pon or leca and visible water reservoirs), plants in soil, carnivorous plants, and crops in the grow tent.

 Note: the grow lights over the plant rack near the balcony door are HOT.
 Please be careful!